skotters/Battle/README.md

     * Magic Potion - restores 25MP to the player.
     * Antidote - removes poison status from the player.
     * Sword - passive item that adds +2 dmg to non-magic attacks.
-    * Armor - reduces all incoming dmg by 2.
+    * Armor - passive item that reduces all incoming dmg by 2.
 * Run Away
     * You have a 15% chance to bail out of the fight and head straight to the bakery.
 Each failed attempt will